“BIRTH OF PHARAOH” CHAPTER 2

 Lady, you are always in the right.

-Your wretched scales shake along a spine three times as large as mine and five times as thick.
-You look like some scaly thing from the past, but with permanent fangs installed everywhere on the outside of rusted armor plates, and a small mouth that gnaws.
-You laugh with an horrific sound of a million teeth grating back and forth throughout the female throat you plan to swallow me whole with.
+Her wretched scales shake along a spine three times as large as mine and five times as thick.
+Looks like some scaly thing from the past.
+With her permanent fangs installed everywhere on the outside of her diseased and rusted armor plates, she resists her rather small snouty mouth that gnaws the air.
+She laughs with an horrific sound of a million teeth grating back and forth throughout the female throat she is planning to swallow me whole with.

-Notwithstanding your plan tonight to consume my body and accumulate my mind inside your skin, I know you once treasured my companionship not so very long ago—though it was an eternity to people who are still planet-bound.
+My lady, notwithstanding your plan tonight to consume my body and accumulate my mind inside your skin, I know you once treasured my companionship not so very long ago—though it was an eternity ago to people who are still planet-bound.
 For me, it was like yesterday when we met in some other dimension.
 I feel I might have loved you, back then.

-You pretend to speak a bit with sighs and growls, but for the most part the Macrabre Illie Bo are so telepathic that they permanently refuse to tell anything out loud.
-They are sneaky.
-They have a way to disappoint you, mentally.
+Her mouth pretends to speak a bit with sighs and growls, but for the most part the Macrabre Illie Bo are so telepathic that they permanently refuse to tell anything out loud.
+Should she be remembering the old days before this one hot mess she chose, she should also be trying to speak the way I do.

 My Lady, just relax, for I’m here.

-Esentuaria was the friend-planet of the Amashey (once again, quite an old and distinguished actually family I have been born into many times).
-Esentuaria is from the oldest books, so this must have been just such a long time ago.
+Esentuaria was the friend-planet of the Amashey who are, once again, quite an old and distinguished area known to many, even the top brass of intergalactic things, and such.
+I have been born into top rivaling Amashey families too many times to remember.
+And this planet’s only real neighbor, Esentuaria, is from the oldest books in humankind, so this must have been just such a long time ago.
+Tonight, she remembers her lifetime there and wants to make a visit together, and some time soon such as tonight, with me.

 Your hisses!